viniciusCamargo/github_quick_push/README.md

     and set it to a `GITHUB_TOKEN` environment variable
 2. Set your `USERNAME` on the script
 3. [Optional] alias the script to whatever command you'd easily remember, mine is `quickrepo` :-)
-4. [Optional] choose if the repositories should be private or public by default
+4. [Optional] choose if the repositories should be private or public.
+Default is `public`.

 # How it works?